zowe/docs-site/docs/user-guide/mvd-logutility.md

 ## Logging verbosity

 Using the component logger API, loggers can dictate at which level of verbosity a log message should be visible.
-The user can configure the server or client to show more or less verbose messages by using the core logger's API objects.
+You can configure the server or client to show more or less verbose messages by using the core logger's API objects.

 Example: You want to set the verbosity of the org.zowe.foo application plug-in's dataservice, bar to show debugging information.